 If this had been said by an out of favour comedian, say Dapper Laughs or Andrew Lawrence, it would have been pounced upon almost immediately, held up as evidence of a deep problem with society, evidence of the alt-right’s hatred of the working man, evidence that simply allowing comedians to hold such opinions is dangerous.
 There would be calls for the comedian in question to be banned from university campuses and social media would be ablaze with comment about how it undermined everything that… well, how it undermined everything!

 As it stands all I heard was an audience of like minded individuals bleating along with the horrid little pillock’s pillory.
-What’s quite interesting though is that Hardy posted the following tweet.
+What’s quite interesting though is that Hardy posted the Tweet to your left.

 The laughter didn’t stop there though, oh no, the host Sandi Toksvig had to have a turn.
 In her case deciding to much more subtly mock what happens in these pub places, with the following gem of complete ignorance: